gravitational/teleport/rfd/0022-ssh-agent-forwarding.md

 ...would result in the Key Agent being forwarded.

-### No User Key Agent
+### No System Key Agent

-If no User Key Agent is running and the user specifies `-A` and/or `-o "ForwardAgent yes"`, then `tsh ssh` will NOT forward an Key Agent to the remote machine, consistent with the behaviour of OpenSSH.
+If no System Key Agent is running and the user specifies `-A` and/or `-o "ForwardAgent yes"`, then `tsh ssh` will NOT forward an Key Agent to the remote machine, consistent with the behaviour of OpenSSH.

 ## Out of scope